Quick Fix Summary

 If This Didn’t Work

-Grab a handheld degaussing wand (sold at electronics repair shops).
-Hold it 2–3 inches from the screen and move it in circles while the TV’s on.
-Don’t hold it in one spot too long—heat can damage the tube.
+Grab a handheld degaussing wand (available at electronics repair shops) rated for 110–240 V AC.
+With the TV on, hold the wand 2–3 inches from the screen and move it in slow circles for 8–10 seconds.
+Don’t park it in one spot—localized heat can fry the phosphor coating.
+Try once more if needed.

 Prevention Tips